HugoSilvaF/AdvancedInventory/README.md

 }
 ```
-Now, we go create your object of gui, where is the item that sell in your shop
+Now, we go create your object of gui, where is the item that sell in your shop.

 Agora vamos criar o seu objeto do gui, os items que estarão a venda na loja.
 ```java
 public class LojaObjetos extends GUIObject {